dcnieho/labManager/labManager-master/README.md

     'server': s.Str(),                                  # Server FQDN or IP address 'port': s.Int(),                                    # Server port
-    'images': s.Map({                                   # Project-to-disk image mapping config 'format': s.Str(),                              # Regex to match disk images that are beloing to a project }),
+    'images': s.Map({                                   # Project-to-disk image mapping config 'format': s.Str(),                              # Regex to match disk images that belong to a project }),
     s.Optional('pre_upload_script'): s.Str(),           # Script that will be configured to run in Theopenem's LIE imaging
                                                         # environment when uploading a disk image (at the BeforeImaging stage)